Answers to commonly asked questions about dogs' ACL/CCL ligament injury and treatment

 ---- Being able to move the joints without bearing full weight is the reason swimming is so desirable.

-is a good alternative to swimming.
+deep wading like that is a good alternative to swimming.

 be helpful if there is no body of water available to you for simply swimming.